hyperrhiz/jekyll-journal/pages/type_problem.md

 We hope that Problem papers will serve as calls for action for a particular class of problems.
 Well-motivated, carefully argued Problem papers should prove influential and should drive the community to invest in working on possible solutions.

-Problem papers will not rejected for:
+Problem papers will not be rejected for:

 - Not presenting solutions to the problems presented in the paper
 - Not building a system